AllanElleuch/Sudoku-Java-Angular/README.md

 This project is a Sudoku game, I created it to show my coding skills.

-It use a microservice backend coded with Spring Boot in java.
+It use a rest microservice backend coded with Spring Boot in java.
 The front end is created with Angular in JavasSript.

 ## front end